 Vodka and Ice Cream

-You have waited your whole life to be able to enjoy adult things like vodka and ice cream.
-Now you can.
-I just love that you can enjoy this right in your own home.
-You can buy the ingredients and then enjoy a Vodka Root Beer Float right in your own living room while watching your favorite shows!
+If you always wanted to enjoy vodka and ice cream at the same time, this float is for you.
+You can just buy the ingredients and then enjoy a Vodka Root Beer Float right in your own living room while watching your favorite shows!

 It’s also great to have friends over for a little Vodka and ice cream and no one will be complaining because it’s so yummy!
 You may have had Vodka before, but if you’ve never had Vanilla Vodka in a root beer float, you are totally missing out!